-The potash recommendation is calculated to raise the soil level from the present (percent saturation) test level to the optimum percent saturation for the crop to be grown.
-The average amount of potash removed by the crop is also added:
+The potash recommendation is calculated to raise the soil level from the present (percent saturation) test level to the optimum percent saturation for the crop to be grown:

-Potash requirement = (optimum % K sat.-present % K sat.) x CEC x factor + crop removal.
+Potash requirement = (optimum % K sat. - present % K sat.) x CEC x factor.

 The factor in this case serves two functions.
 It converts from the soil level (reported as K) to the guaranteed fertilizer content (reported as K_2O).
-It also includes the conversion factor from milliequivalent (percent of CEC) level to pounds per acre.
+It also includes the conversion factor from milliequivalent (percent of CEC) level to pounds per 1000 sq. ft.
 CEC and percent saturation are explained in the Laboratory Results section.

 If the potassium level in the soil is above optimum, no further potash amendments will be recommended.
-The exception to this is a small amount of potash recommended on low CEC soils for heavy potassium feeding crops like potatoes or corn.
+The exception to this is a small amount of potash recommended on low CEC soils for heavy potassium feeding crops, when the total quantity of available K is less than 250 lb/A.

 At very low potassium test levels or for very high CEC soils, the potash recommendation may be limited to a maximum amount.
-This will raise the soil level gradually, prevent burn from fertilizer salts, prevent localized nutrient imbalance problems, and spread cost over more years.
-Because of this limit on application, soil potassium may not be adjusted to the optimum level in the first year.
+This will raise the soil level gradually, prevent burn from fertilizer salts, prevent localized nutrient imbalance problems, and spread the cost over more years.
+Because of this limit on application, soil potassium may not be adjusted to the optimum level during the first year.
 Additional corrective applications may be necessary in subsequent years.